aqilsyamil/putra-bus/README.md

 This project is licensed under UPM.

-Note: PutraBus App aims to improve transportation infrastructure for the UPM community.
+Note: PutraBus app aims to improve transportation infrastructure for the UPM community.